Improve yields and stress tolerance with ATI.

 Most importantly, there are convincing laboratory, greenhouse and field trial demonstrations of broad applications to significantly improving crop yields with our technology, as well as secondary benefits in abiotic stress resistance, disease tolerance, and improved shelf life.

-We seek co-development opportunities and licensees with innovative seed companies in alfalfa, banana, beans, cannabis, canola, corn, cotton, flowers, grapes, lettuce, okra, peanut, peas, rice, sorghum, sugarbeet and other crops.
+We seek co-development opportunities and licensees with innovative seed companies in alfalfa, banana, beans, cannabis, canola, corn, cotton, flowers, grapes, lettuce, okra, peanut, peas, rice, sorghum, sugarbeet, wheat and other crops.

 Technology Access & Research Maintenance Fees

 Royalties on product sales

 Criteria for target crop selection for genome editing:

 Fully sequenced genome of a reference variety in the target species; and

 Genetic transformation protocol with routine tissue culture permitting high efficiency plant transformation.